 About Cubic Corporation

-Cubic has a global presence in about 20 countries on five continents.
-The US accounts for about 60% of Cubic's revenue while the UK generates more than 15%.
-Other major markets include Australia and the Far East.
+Headquartered in San Diego, California, Cubic has a global presence in over 15 countries on five continents.
+The US accounts for about 65% of Cubic's revenue while the UK generates around 15%.
+Other major markets include Australia and the Far East/Middle East.

 Sales and Marketing